devjgm/papers/cpp_civil_time.md

 ### Leap seconds are disregarded

-Unlike leap days, which are part of the [Proleptic Gregorian Calendar], leap seconds are unpredictable and would require time zone knowledge to properly support in the civil time domain.
-Time zone awareness in the civil time domain would add non-trivial conceptual complexity for a rare use case.
-The simplicity of this Civil Time Library stems from presenting a regularized human-scale time representation that is devoid of complexities and discontinuities, such as those caused by DST and leap seconds.
-We believe it would be a mistake to expose leap second complexities in the civil time domain.
-If knowledge of leap seconds were necessary, that support should exist in a separate time zone library rather than a civil time library.
+Unlike leap days, which are part of the [Proleptic Gregorian Calendar], leap seconds are unpredictable and would require time-zone knowledge to properly support in the civil-time domain.
+Time zone awareness in the civil-time domain would add non-trivial conceptual complexity for a rare use case.
+The simplicity of this Civil-Time Library stems from presenting a regularized human-scale time representation that is devoid of complexities and discontinuities, such as those caused by DST and leap seconds.
+We believe it would be a mistake to expose leap second complexities in the civil-time domain.
+If knowledge of leap seconds were necessary, that support should exist in a separate time-zone library rather than a civil-time library.

 ### Civil times are always valid

-It is not possible to create an invalid civil time instance.
+It is not possible to create an invalid civil-time instance.
 Similarly, there are no errors when constructing a civil time with field values that are out of range.
 This is enforced by normalizing input fields (similar to `mktime(3)`), for example, Jan 32 will normalize to Feb 1.
 This decision reduces the amount of